mars0i/netlogo-clojure/README.md

 # netlogo-clojure
 NetLogo extension that allows calling Clojure from NetLogo

 Just in proof-of-concept stage.
-Some files will be moved soon.
+Experimenting.
+Some files will be moved to better places soon.

 To install, copy clojure.jar\*, resources/\* and (optionally) example.nlogo to a directory that you name 'clojure' in the 'extensions'